AnastasiaKarpenko/KotlinBasics/README.md

 - There is single inheritance model, when you can only inherit from one class.
 But with interfaces you can implement many interfaces
 - Interfaces cannot maintain state but they can have properties (just without instantiation)
 - However it is possible to provide getters/setters for the properties
-- We can override default getters and setters for the properties in teh interfaces
+- We can override default getters and setters for the properties in the interfaces
 - We can override the default implementation of the methods in the interfaces
 - We can specify which method of which interface we want to override, it methods have the same name in both interfaces. we need to use super<interface name>.method().